ameliejyc/cv/README.md

 # Amélie Chan - CV

-I am a JavaScript engineer who cares about accessibility, well-tested code, and good cross-functional communication.
-I am happiest in environments that foster support and mentorship as well as opportunities to take ownership.

 ## TECH EXPERIENCE

 ### [Amazon](https://smile.amazon.co.uk/) - Front End Engineer (November 2018 - present)

-#### TypeScript, React, Redux
+#### TypeScript, React, Redux, React Native, Java

+- Worked on the design, implementation and launch of a React Native media creation and upload feature used on product reviews.
+- Made the core product review writing experience accessible and advocated for higher accessibility standards org-wide.
-- Front end design and implementation of UI for sellers to create and track Giveaways (competitions for customers to win products for free).
+- Designed and implemented a feature for sellers to create and track Giveaways (competitions for customers to win free products).
-- Worked on migration of core customer Giveaway experience to new stack of TypeScript, React and Redux with Puppeteer end-to-end tests.
+- Worked on migration of core customer Giveaway experience to new stack of TypeScript, React and Redux with Puppeteer e2e tests.
-- Peak day preparations and legacy code modernisations for Amazon Deals, the highest traffic part of Amazon's retail business.
+- Peak day preparations and legacy code modernisations for Amazon Deals, the highest traffic product in Amazon's retail business.

 ---